Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/Sample1_CustomisingServiceParameters.md

   > [!NOTE]
   > You can also modify the runid by setting the environment variable `PLAYWRIGHT_SERVICE_RUN_ID`.

-2. Run tests using the above runsettings file
+2. Run tests using the above `.runsettings` file:

     ```dotnetcli
     dotnet test --settings .runsettings
     ```

-#### Known Issue - Minimal support for Azure Credentials
+#### Known issue: Minimal support for Azure Identity library credentials

 This issue only impacts the reporting feature.
-Currently, the service provides minimal support for the following [Azure Credential types](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet)
+Currently, the service provides minimal support for the following [Azure Credential types.](https://learn.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#credential-classes)

-- EnvironmentCredential
-- WorkloadIdentityCredential
-- ManagedIdentityCredential
-- SharedTokenCacheCredential
-- VisualStudioCredential
-- VisualStudioCodeCredential
-- AzureCliCredential
-- AzurePowerShellCredential
-- AzureDeveloperCliCredential
-- InteractiveBrowserCredential
-- DefaultAzureCredential (Default)

 Along with this, we also support passing a Managed Identity ClientId to be used along with `DefaultAzureCredential` and `ManagedIdentityCredential`.

-If you only want to use cloud hosted browsers along with your tests, you can disable the reporting feature by removing the logger from the runsettings file and then modify the `PlaywrightServiceSetup.cs` file as per the following.
+If you only want to use cloud-hosted browsers along with your tests, you can disable the reporting feature by removing the logger from the runsettings file and then modify the `PlaywrightServiceSetup.cs` file as per the following.

 ```c#
 using Azure.Core;